benfwalla/Python-For-Beginners/README.md

 ### Installing Python 3
 Since you're probably a beginner of Python, you probably will not have it installed.
-In order to run the code in this folder, you will not to [install Python 3](https://www.python.org/downloads/) to your local computer.
+In order to run the code in this folder, you will need to [install Python 3](https://www.python.org/downloads/) to your local computer.
 You will also need to [download Sublime](https://www.sublimetext.com/3), which is a super simple text editor to write your Python.